| But in that

 spent four years working on the project, using parts from hundreds

 of tiny Japanese portable tape recorders.
+Their breakthrough

 was a 30-second continuous tape that would play the outgoing message,